vedderb/vesc_express/README.md

 ## Toolchain

-Instructions for how to set up the toolchain can be found here:
+Follow the instructions for how to set up the ESP-IDF toolchain but stop when you get to the part where you install then go to the next step:
 [https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/linux-macos-setup.html](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/linux-macos-setup.html)

 **Note**